Bonsall Arts Trail Data Protection and Confidentiality Policy

 1. Data Protection

 Bonsall Arts Trail needs to process certain types of personal data about the data subjects who come into contact with it in order to carry out its work.
-This personal data must be collected and managed with appropriately regardless of format (which can include on paper, digitally computer, or recorded using other media) in accordance with the EU’s General Data Protection Regulation (GDPR).
+This personal data must be collected and managed appropriately regardless of format (which can include on paper, digitally computer, or recorded using other media) in accordance with the EU’s General Data Protection Regulation (GDPR).

 Bonsall Arts Trail regards the lawful, fair and transparent treatment of personal data as very important to maintaining the confidence of all stakeholders and artists we work with.
 Bonsall Arts Trail intends to ensure that personal information is treated lawfully and correctly.

 Therefore, Bonsall Arts Trail will adhere to GDPR principles of data protection.
 These require that personal data is:

 (1) processed lawfully, fairly and in a transparent manner in relation to individuals